Post-Judgment Enforcement Lawyers in Chesterfield

 "He was very efficient and cost conscious."H.R.

 In matters that involve non-payment of child support or maintenance, a party may file with the court an income withholding that is sent to the non-payor’s employer to withhold money from the non-payor’s wages.
 In some circumstances for the collection of a judgment for a party to pay money, a party may file a request for a seizure order against the non-payor’s personal property.

 The court systems have dealt with recalcitrant debtors for many years and have established procedures for you to pursue collection of the payments you are to receive and that you deserve pursuant to the judgment.

 When attempting to enforce a judgment against a problematic opposing party, seeking the assistance of an experienced law firm is essential.
-At the Galmiche Law Firm, P.C. we have 35 years enforced judgments for our clients.
+At the Galmiche Law Firm, P.C. we have 40 years combined experienced enforcing judgments for our clients.

 It is possible to have the last word in these matters.
 Call our firm at (636) 552-4841 to discuss your options.